 What goes where.
 An essential thing to learn, even more so for a King who has to father an heir and a few spare ones to make sure.
-In case of Louis XIV we have some records as to how he learned what goes where and the woman who introduced him to the pleasure of horizontal bed gymnastics.
+In case of Louis XIV, we have some records as to how he learned what goes where and the woman who introduced him to the pleasure of horizontal bed gymnastics.
 Her name was Catherine Bellier and she was not a beauty by any means.

 As Louis reached the tender age of 15 in 1653, his mother Anne d’Autriche, most likely with the agreement of Cardinal Mazarin, went on the mission to find someone suitable enough to show Louis how to use his little Louis.
 Not a easy mission, at all.
-Certain things have to be considered, such as an easy access to the King, the chosen woman must lack ambitions to raise herself above her current rank, she must be discreet, she must be experienced, but not too much, she must be clean and without any diseases, she must be charming, but not to a level of being too enchanting, after all the whole act will be quite bewitching enough already.
+Certain things had to be considered, such as an easy access to the King, the chosen woman must lack ambitions to raise herself above her current rank, she must be discreet, she must be experienced, but not too much, she must be clean and without any diseases, she must be charming, but not to a level of being too enchanting, after all the whole act will be quite bewitching enough already.

-Anne’s eyes turned to one of her Ladies in Waiting nicknamed One-Eyed Catherine or Cateau-la-Borgnesse.
+Anne’s eyes turned to one of her ladies-in-waiting nicknamed One-Eyed Catherine or Cateau-la-Borgnesse.
 As the nickname implies, the Lady in question was indeed missing an eye and not what was considered a beauty by 17th Century standards.

 Catherine-Henriette Bellier, born in 1614, was the daughter of Martin Bellier and married Pierre de Beauvais, a textile merchant, on 23 February 1634.
 She found herself at court shortly after and is described as intelligent, plotting and a trusted companion to Anne and despite of being as ‘ugly as ugly can be’, Catherine had several love affairs, one of her lovers being the arch bishop of Sens.
 Oh la la.